 This category includes shoes like ballet flats, flip-flops, and many other sandals.
 Much like the worn shoes mentioned above, flat shoes offer little-to-no arch support, and this can permanently alter the way you move and also put a lot of extra stress on your joints.
 This extra stress may lead to muscle pain, especially in your back.
 While it’s not necessary to completely avoid flat shoes, they aren’t a good option if you’ll be standing for long periods of time.

 High heels place all of the weight and stress of your step on the ball of your foot, and that can cause major problems for your entire body, like misalignment and even an altered center of gravity.
 This disruption to your normal movement can result in back pain, since your spine will likely have to compensate for the change.
+The heel can also strain the Achilles tendons and leg muscles.
 It’s not necessary to give up high heels forever, but it is a good idea to avoid wearing them for long periods of time, or on days when you know you’ll be spending a lot of time on your feet or walking.

 The best shoes for back pain: